atomone-hub/atomone/docs/architecture/adr-002-photon-token.md

 The total PHOTON supply will be a constant hard-coded within the `x/photon` module.

-### `TxFeeChecker` implementation
+### `AnteDecorator` implementation

-The [`TxFeeChecker`] is a function definition that is part of the ante handler `auth/ante.DeductFeeDecorator`.
-When this ante handler is invoked, it calls the `TxFeeChecker` to ensure that the fee specified in the tx is sufficient.

-Currently, AtomOne uses the default `TxFeeChecker` (namely [`checkTxFeeWithValidatorMinGasPrices`]), so the `x/photon` module must provide an alternative `TxFeeChecker` implementation, which should:
+The `AnteDecorator` is an interface that must be implemented to add a new decorator to the `AnteHandler`.
+Just before the `auth/ante.DeductFeeDecorator`, we want to add a decorator that should:

 - enforce that the fee denom is `uphoton`, and return a specific error message if it does not (this to be explicitely separated with the insufficient fee error message)
 - make exception for some messages, specifically like `MsgMintPhoton`, because `MsgMintPhoton` is the only way to get PHOTONs, so it should accept ATONEs as fee token.
 The list of exceptions will in fact be a module parameter.

 ### Params